 I particularly appreciated the local affinity for gin, and loved the yuzu- and chai-infused varieties at Native, an atmospheric, two-story bar in Chinatown.
 I also marveled at the world’s largest collection of gin at the iconic Parkview Square’s art deco Atlas Bar.

 Trickier to find, are the speakeasies of Chinatown.
 Keep an eye out for the square and arrow on a white wall just off Ann Siang Road and Club Street, and you should be able to make your way to popular Operation Dagger for its’ signature salty cocktail, The Egg.
 On weekends, this same street becomes pedestrian-only, further fueling the young bar scene.

 Singapore Airlines offers nonstop flights from San Francisco on the new Airbus A350s, which boast the widest business class seats in existence and a remarkably noise-buffering cabin.
 There are easy one-stop flights from Los Angeles, New York and Houston, too.

 True to their Skytrax designation as one of the world’s best cabin staffs for 2017, the flight attendants left me wanting for nothing from the chef-curated wine list, the excellent menu offerings, or anything else.
 Not that I had much time for interaction, what with the 1,000+ choices for on-demand entertainment at every seat.

 Ready to go?
-Save $975 on a two-week Asia vacation from Prestige Cruises.
-You’ll spend 3 nights in Singapore followed by a 14-night cruise to Thailand, Vietnam and beyond.
+Save $400 on a 9-night Asia vacation from Tripmasters.com.
+You’ll spend 3 nights each in Singapore, Bangkok and Hanoi.